Post-Race Blues – 10 Ways to Put the Blues Behind You

-4. Talk to your coach or running club/community
+4. Talk to your coach or running club/community about post-race blues

 It’s great to have a sounding board to talk about running and the blues.
 Coaches, running partners, running clubs, and the running community are great ways to talk through your blues.
 Many athletes experience the post-race blues and have been in the same spot as you.
 Having someone to guide you through these feelings could be a quick way to bounce back out of the muck.

 If this was the last big race of your training cycle then it might be time for some longer rest and recovery periods.
 These are two needed process that every athlete of every level need.
 It can be difficult for a lot of the elite athletes to rest.
 I personally start getting a little edgy if I haven’t run in three days.

 If having the post-race blues isn’t enough, what if it’s coupled with a big disappointment, like not meeting your goal race pace or time, or worse a major injury.
 When you find yourself in this situation, it’s important to try to turn negative thoughts into positive ones.
 If an injury occurs the athlete will typically go through such as denial, anger, acceptance, renewal of training efforts.
 Also, if your starting to feel really lousy and depressed you might seek clinical professional help if there is an implication of a broader mental depression.

 Here is a more detailed half marathon recovery checklist article I wrote.